Tau-Eval: A Unified Evaluation Framework for Useful and Private Text Anonymization: Tau-Eval

 \paragraph{Target Tasks:} Tasks contextualize the evaluation by framing anonymization within downstream applications.
 We abstract common-use scenarios (e.g., classification, multiple-choice inference) into a unified task paradigm, \textsc{tau-eval} facilitates systematic comparisons across a variety of use cases.
 We utilize the tasksource ecosystem \cite{sileo-2024-tasksource} to empower rapid access to more than 600 structured datasets and tasks preprocessing with the \texttt{AutoTask} class.

-Using tasknet, we provide a streamlined interface between evaluation tasks and the Huggingface trainer for efficient fine-tuning.
+Using tasknet, we provide a streamlined interface between evaluation tasks and the Hugging Face trainer for efficient fine-tuning.
 This integration simplifies dataset importing, preprocessing, and model configuration, allowing researchers to concentrate on designing text anonymization pipelines rather than building evaluation frameworks.
-Additionally, we support additionnal built-in tasks that don't require model training, such as entity detection.
+Additionally, we support additional built-in tasks that don't require model training, such as sensitive entity detection.
+Table~\ref{tab:implemented} in appendix gives an overview of all features currently integrated into \textsc{tau-eval}.